Degree: Bachelor of Arts

 There is no better place to pursue astronomy than Union College.
 Here, your physics and astronomy classes will be small and personal, with labs taught by full-time faculty rather than by graduate students, and instruction that is truly characterized by individual attention.

 Some of the best education a young scientist can obtain occurs outside the classroom.
-The Department of Physics and Astronomy provides a variety of extracurricular opportunities with this in mind.
+The Physics and Astronomy Department provides a variety of extracurricular opportunities with this in mind.
 Independent research with a faculty colleague is required for the degree in physics or astronomy, and many of our majors go well beyond the minimum requirements, spending summers at Union or at observatories or national laboratories doing research.
 The results of these student research projects have been presented at national and international conferences, and in student-coauthored articles for scientific journals.